 BUYING REAL ESTATE IN JAMAICA- WHAT YOU SHOULD KNOW ABOUT YOUR DEPOSIT

 Like most places in the world, there are a lot of risks involved in buying real estate in Jamaica; the biggest of them all is the possibility of losing your deposit.
 A deposit is an earnest for the performance of a contract.
-In other words, it’s the buyer’s expression of true and genuine interest to perform the contract.
-In Jamaica, the deposit on real estate transaction is usually between 5% or 10%.
+In other words, it’s the buyer’s expression of genuine interest to perform the contract.
+In Jamaica, the deposit on real estate transactions is usually between 5% or 10%.
 For most buyers, especially those who seek to facilitate their purchase by way of mortgage, their deposit represents monies that they have saved for years, and sometimes it is their entire life savings.
 So losing this or the possibility of losing the deposit can be very frightening.
 The article is written from the perspective of a real estate lawyer in Jamaica and provides some tips for the purchasers of real estate, on how to avoid the possibility of losing one’s deposit.

-We are all familiar with the phrase “reading is fundamental”, but in real estate transactions: reading is absolutely fundamental.
+We are all familiar with the phrase “reading is fundamental”, but in real estate transactions: reading is fundamental.
 As a real estate lawyer, whenever I am reading an agreement for sale, there are a few things that I am looking for, one of which is a forfeiture clause.

 A forfeiture clause would typically read as follows:

-Time shall be of the essence of this Agreement with respect to all payments to be made by the Purchaser hereunder and in the event of failure by the Purchaser to punctually pay any sum due herein (whether demanded or not), save for a delay associated with the assessment of impost payable upon this Agreement for Sale by Tax Administration Jamaica, then the Vendors may (but shall not be obliged to) rescind this agreement for sale and forfeit ten percentum (10%) of the Sale Price; remit to the Purchaser the difference in purchase monies if any.
+Time shall be of the essence of this Agreement concerning all payments to be made by the Purchaser hereunder and in the event of failure by the Purchaser to punctually pay any sum due herein (whether demanded or not), save for a delay associated with the assessment of impost payable upon this Agreement for Sale by Tax Administration Jamaica, then the Vendors may (but shall not be obliged to) rescind this agreement for sale and forfeit ten percentum (10%) of the Sale Price; remit to the Purchaser the difference in purchase monies if any.

 As you can see, the issue with this clause is that it gives the vendor the discretion to forfeit the purchaser’s deposit if the purchaser is unable to complete within the deadline stipulated.
 Such a clause is particularly risky in mortgage transactions.
 Why?
 Because the successful completion of the sale rests upon the granting of a mortgage and unfortunately a pre-approval does not always guarantee actual mortgage approval.